gordonkoehn/docker-on-retreat/docs/index.md

 ## Credits

-This mini course is a desitilate and derivatieve of the Swiss Instirute of Bioinformatics course called [Introduction to Containers and Snakemake](https://sib-swiss.github.io/containers-snakemake-training/latest/course_material/day1/introduction_containers/).
+This mini course is a distillate and derivatieve of the Swiss Institute of Bioinformatics course called [Introduction to Containers and Snakemake](https://sib-swiss.github.io/containers-snakemake-training/latest/course_material/day1/introduction_containers/).